lwjohnst86/analyzing-cohorts-course/chapter1.md

 ---
 title: "Introduction to cohorts and types of research questions"
-description: This is a template chapter.
+description: "In this chapter we will introduce what a cohort is"

 ---
 ## Introduction to Cohort Designs